-With many major endurance running events happening across the country such as the Cairns Ironman, Townsville Running Festival and the Gold Coast Marathon just around the corner, it’s a timely reminder to think about how these types of events may impact our foot health.
+With many major endurance running events slowly restarting across the country (COVID-dependant, of course), it’s a timely reminder to think about how these types of events – and your training leading up to them – may impact our foot health.

-While heel or arch pain was one of the most common foot conditions experienced, with one third (35%) of those surveyed experiencing it in the last 12 months, 53 per cent had experienced foot pain after exercise in the same period.
+Research from My FootDr revealed that Australians still have a lot to answer for when it comes to their foot health.
+Heel or arch pain was found to be one of the most common foot conditions experienced, with one third (35%) of those surveyed experiencing it in the last 12 months.
+53% had experienced foot pain after exercise in the same period.

-Some of the more common types of running injuries that present to Podiatrists includes heel and arch pain, forefoot pain, pain around the inside and outsides of the ankles, Achilles and calf muscle pain, shin splints, and knee pain.
+Some of the more common types of running injuries that we see and treat here at My FootDr includes heel and arch pain, forefoot pain, pain around the inside and outsides of the ankles, Achilles and calf muscle pain, shin splints, and knee pain.

-Our podiatrists are experts in assessing lower limb and foot biomechanics as they relate to walking and running.
-The podiatrist will be able to provide footwear advice as well as check the condition and function of your current trainers whilst running.
-This is always combined with muscle strength and flexibility assessment, a range of motion tests, and a complete gait analysis including a running treadmill assessment.
+Our podiatrists are experts in comprehensively assessing the lower limbs, as well as your precise foot biomechanics, as they relate to your walking and running.
+Your podiatrist will also be able to provide footwear advice as well as check the condition and function of your current trainers whilst running.
+This is always combined with a muscle strength and flexibility assessment, foot posture assessment, tests that check the range of motion through the joints in your feet and legs, and a complete gait analysis including a running treadmill assessment.

-If these tests show any areas that can be improved, a treatment plan is then formulated which may consist of anything from massage and trigger point therapy or a stretching and strengthening program through to footwear advice or custom made foot support (orthotics).
+If these tests show areas that aren’t functioning efficiently and can be improved, a treatment plan is then uniquely created, which may consist of anything from: